 November 3, 2010: STSS completed a series of Early On-orbit Tests that tested 127 system functionalities and demonstrated the full calibration performance of both satellites, their crosslink systems, and ability and acquire and track sensor payloads.[xiv]

 September 17, 2010: STSS successfully demonstrated autonomous handover to the tracking sensor.

 June 28, 2010: STSS spotted and observed three missile-test launches and successfully relayed data about their trajectories to observers on Earth.[xv]

 June 16, 2010: STSS-D satellites monitored an ICBM launch by the U.S. Air Force, detecting and tracking the Minuteman Missile as it flew 4,800 miles in 30 minutes before hitting its target near the Kwajalein Atoll in the western Marshall Islands.[xvi]

 September 25, 2009: The MDA, NASA, and Air Force launched the two STSS-D satellites into low-earth orbit aboard a NASA Delta II launch vehicle from Cape Canaveral, FL.

 August 13, 2007: Two significant milestone tests, the final STSS operational readiness demonstration and the testing of the ground system functions are completed[xvii]

 2001: SBIRS-Low transferred to the Missile Defense Agency where it became the Space Tracking and Surveillance System.

-1980s: The Space Tracking and Surveillance System (STSS) began as the Space and Missile Tracking System (SMTS) or Brilliant Eyes under the Strategic Defense Initiative Office (SDIO).
+1980s: STSS began as Space and Missile Tracking System (SMTS), also known as Brilliant Eyes under the Strategic Defense Initiative Office (SDIO).